| java.lang.Object | |||

 In release 1.4, the focus subsystem was rearchitected.
 For more information, see How to Use the Focus Subsystem, a section in The Java Tutorial.

-Overrides the default FocusTraversalPolicy
+Overrides the default FocusTraversalPolicy for this

-'s focus traversal cycle by unconditionally
+JComponent's focus traversal cycle by unconditionally

-setting the specified Component
+setting the specified Component as the next

-in the cycle, and this JComponent
+Component in the cycle, and this JComponent

-as the specified Component
+as the specified Component's previous

-in the cycle.
+Component in the cycle.

-JComponent in the focus traversal cycle |
+| aComponent | the Componentthat should follow thisJComponentin the focus traversal cycle |

 If true the component paints every pixel within its bounds.
 Otherwise, the component may not paint some or all of its pixels, allowing the underlying pixels to show through.

-The default value of this property is false for JComponent
+The default value of this property is false for JComponent.

 However, the default value for this property on most standard

-subclasses (such as JButton
+JComponent subclasses (such as JButton and

-) is look-and-feel dependent.
+JTree) is look-and-feel dependent.

-isOpaque | true if this component should be opaque |
+| isOpaque | true if this component should be opaque |

 Sets the preferred size of this component.

-, the UI will
+If preferredSize is null, the UI will

 be asked for the preferred size.

-preferredSize | The new preferred size, or null |
+| preferredSize | The new preferred size, or null |

 Provides a hint as to whether or not this JComponent